 INSPECTION.
 Inspection is to be performed and certified prior to release of product or service.
 New production runs on manufactured parts require a First Article Inspection report per AS9102 or similar format if required by CMJ on the Purchase Order.
 Any other format used must be compliant with AS9102 and approved by CMJ prior to use.

 CALIBRATION SERVICES ONLY.
 Calibration of inspection equipment shall be performed traceable to National Institute of Standards and Technology (NIST).
 Certificates of Calibration must be provided.

 CHANGES.
 If supplier makes any changes to its processes that would affect product or service purchased by CMJ, CMJ must be notified prior to the change for approval.

 COUNTERFEIT PARTS PROGRAM.
+Supplier shall have AS6174 conforming procedures in place to prevent use of counterfeit parts.
 Any knowing and willful act to falsify, conceal or alter a material fact, or any false, fraudulent or fictitious statement or representation in connection with the performance of work under this purchase order may be punishable in accordance with applicable legal statutes.

 PERSONNEL COMMUNICATION.
 Supplier is required to communicate with their personnel regarding the following:

 SUPPLIER EVALUATION.
 Suppliers are evaluated based on their performance to CMJ requirements including on-time delivery.
 The risk associated with using a supplier is assessed per the requirements of CMJ Manufacturing.

 SPECIAL CLAUSES.
 The following special clauses are required when noted on the purchase order.